JohnOrthoefer/Raven/README.md

   * Allow "Groups" to be monitored
   * Allow a host to be part of multiple groups?
 * **Check Commands**
-  * Merge ping and Fping built-ins, Fping a config option
-  * Implement calling Nagios Checks via SSH (for remote machines)
   * Implement SNMP checks
+    * these can be done though nagios commands.
 * **Logging**
-  * reduce the chattiness of the server (add log levels)
+  * reduce the chattiness of the server
+    * I think it's about right now.
 * **WebServer**
   * Make column sortable (DataTables.js?)
   * add tabs for the "Groups"?
-  * add logs visible on webserver
-  * add thread status to webserver
+    * this exists but I want to fix the javascript so it's sticky.
+* **Packaging**
+  * Get help with or figure out Debian/Raspbian packaging
+  * make an RPM/Spec file